isomerpages/moe-newtownpri/_our-co-curricular-activities/Physical Sports/Netball.md

 third_nav_title: Physical Sports
 ---
 <h3><strong>Netball</strong></h3>
-<p>Netball CCA introduces students to the fundamentals of a fast-paced and
+<p>Netball CCA nurtures confident, disciplined, and responsible girls who
-strategic game.
-Through our weekly training program, netballers will not only develop physical competencies and a love for the sport but also cultivate essential life skills and values such as teamwork and sportsmanship.
-Netballers are nurtured to be confident, disciplined, and responsible girls who exhibit grit and resilience.
-The programme is designed to provide a nurturing and positive environment where every student, regardless of their skill level, can learn, grow, and have fun.&nbsp;&nbsp;</p>
+demonstrate grit, resilience, and sportsmanship.
+Through weekly training, members of all skill levels develop their physical competencies and a love for the fast-paced and strategic game.&nbsp;</p>
 <p><strong>Objectives</strong>&nbsp;
 <br>In Netball, the girls will be developed in these three key areas:&nbsp;</p>
 <ul>